-Destination Asia operates in 11 countries across Asia with 29 locally owned operational offices across these destinations.
+Destination Asia currently operates in 9 countries across Asia with 17 locally-owned operational offices across these destinations.
 We strive to run our business along ethical lines, embracing the three pillars of sustainability: economic, social and environmental.
-We endeavor to maximize the positive benefits received by local communities as a result of our presence, while minimizing any negative impacts.
+We endeavour to maximize the positive benefits received by local communities as a result of our presence while minimizing any negative impacts.
 Whenever possible, we will work with local partners and suppliers who share our philosophy and actively monitor their business practices and services.

 We always aim to reduce the amount of disposable and consumable goods used in our operations, and when this is not possible, will reuse and recycle as much as we can.
 Already in some offices, employees are provided with re-useable bottles to avoid one-time use bottles being purchased.
 We intend to roll this initiative our across all offices.
 When reduction is not an option, we recycle waste through the utilization of recycling bins that are accessible to all employees.
 Plastic, paper, glass, compostable waste and batteries can be placed into separate recycling bins.